bassambst/maven-dependencies/README.md

 - Parent POM has 3 modules.
 - mod-a depends on mod-b, mod-b depends on mod-c. (a > b > c).
 - mod-a has direct dependency on mod-b and transitive dependency on mod-c.
-- Parent POM has dependency on lombok.
+- mod-a has dependency on lombok.
-- That results that each of the modules can use lombok.
+- Only mod-a can use lombok while mod-b and mod-c cannot.

 #### ** change to other branch for different use case.